ljbeng/Uno-WIFI-Contest/README.md

 # Uno-WIFI-Contest
-My project for the UNO Wifi Contest that reclaims heat from a running clothes dryer and diverts it into the house when the humidity of the hot air is below a set value.
+This is the repository for the UNO Wifi Contest.
+This is a project that reclaims heat from a running clothes dryer and diverts it into the house when the humidity of the hot air is below a set value.

 This project uses an UNO, at TMP36 temperature sensor, an HIH-5030-001 Humidity sensor, a servo, a potentiometer and a Dryer Vent Heat Deflector similar to: